TurboWarp/docs/docs/website/unshared-projects.md

 Scratch is used primarily by children.
 Some unshared projects include pictures and videos of themselves, their friends, their family, and other personal information under the assumption that unshared projects are actually private.

-In any other large website, "unshared" or "private" things actually being effectively public would be considered a critical security bug and would usually be eligible for a very large bug bounty. ([example](https://bugs.xdavidhu.me/google/2021/01/11/stealing-your-private-videos-one-frame-at-a-time/))
+In most other large websites, "unshared" or "private" things actually being effectively public would be considered a critical security bug and would usually be eligible for a very large bug bounty. ([example](https://bugs.xdavidhu.me/google/2021/01/11/stealing-your-private-videos-one-frame-at-a-time/))

 We've always had the stance that if people want unshared projects to actually be private, they should talk to the Scratch Team, and perhaps enough people did that for the Scratch Team to listen.
 For why TurboWarp never blocked (and still doesn't block) loading unshared projects: [see section below](#why-not-fix)